Bridging the Gap

 “a major societal problem, with a range of potential adverse long-term consequences.”

-No School to Go to!
+No School To Go To!

-“Our 7 -year-old son is very bright and capable, but he has been out of school for over two years.
+Our 7 -year-old son is extremely bright and capable, but has been out of school for two years.
 The Local Authority hasn’t been able to find a place for him in Scarborough, outside of mainstream environments, that can provide him with more than 4 hours of education a week”

 Parent of child with ADHD and Autism.